 Get Cash Before Case Settles – Fast Legal Funding Now

-Waiting months—or longer—for a lawsuit to resolve can put enormous pressure on your finances.
+Waiting months — or longer — for a lawsuit to resolve can put enormous pressure on your finances.
 Rent, utilities, groceries, medical bills, and transportation costs don’t pause just because your case is still pending.
 If you need to get cash before your case settles, pre-settlement funding can provide immediate financial relief without forcing you to accept a low settlement offer.
 Our role is simple: help you stay financially stable while your attorney focuses on maximizing the value of your case.
+At Diversified Insurance Brokers, we help plaintiffs across the country evaluate their pre-settlement funding options, understand the costs, and access advances that are sized responsibly relative to the expected case value.

-Pre-settlement funding is designed for plaintiffs who have a legitimate legal claim but need access to money now—not months or years from now.
+Pre-settlement funding is designed for plaintiffs who have a legitimate legal claim but need access to money now — not months or years from now.
 Instead of relying on credit cards, payday loans, or family support, this option allows you to access a portion of your potential settlement in advance.
-Because funding is tied to the case itself, not your credit or employment status, it remains accessible even during periods of medical recovery or job interruption.
+Because funding is tied to the case itself — not your credit or employment status — it remains accessible even during periods of medical recovery or job interruption.
+For a broad overview of how the funding structure works from application through repayment, our resource on how pre-settlement funding works covers the full process in plain language, including how case evaluation works, what documents are needed, and how repayment flows through the attorney’s trust account at settlement.

 Get Your Advance Now

-See how much funding you may qualify for before your case is resolved.
+See how much funding you may qualify for before your case is resolved — no credit check, no monthly payments, no repayment if you don’t win.

 Why Plaintiffs Use Pre-Settlement Funding